prakhar-p/Quiz_app/README.md

 ## every questions represent its feature
- Q1) ---> it shows time limit is over and questio change on its own
+ Q1) ---> it shows time limit is over and question change on its own

  Q2) ---> it shows right ans with green correct tick